Charitha-kr/ML--Classification--Project/README.md

 * Add NLP analysis on resume text or career statements
 * Collect more data to balance career labels
 * Use ensemble models with better feature selection
-* Deploy via Flask or Streamlit with cloud-based hosting

 ---